yovisto/dwerft/README.md

   git clone https://github.com/yovisto/dwerft.git ~/dwerft_lpdc
   ```

 If you plan on using an operation which utilizes the Preproducer API, make sure to provide valid credentials.
-Simply copy the template to provided to the `tools` directory, and with an editor of your choice add your credentials.
+Simply copy the template we provide to the `tools` directory, and with an editor of your choice add your credentials.
+Adjust other settings to your needs.

   ```
   cd ~/dwerft_lpdc/tools